 In summary: niche your business

 We all need to come up with something that’s tangibly different.
 If customer service is your current niche, I would say that your marketing isn’t strong enough and that you need to think about how to position yourself.
-So good luck and head to Llandudno!
+So good luck and maybe head to Llandudno for some extra inspiration!